Recognizing Excellence in Records & Information Management

 Laura has demonstrated her commitment to sharing knowledge in the management of records and archives globally, as a member of the editorial boards of the Association of Canadian Archivists and the Australian Society of Archivists, and as a member of the International Council on Archives’ Programme Commission and of ICA’s Diversity Working Group.
 Sheis also a member of UNESCO’s Canadian Advisory Committee for the Memory of the World.
 In all of these activities, she has worked to foster mentorship for new professionals coming behind her.

 Laura’s most significant effort to date has been writing A Matter of Facts: the value of evidence in an information age.
-Begun in 2013 and published in 2019, this immensely consequential book addresses her core message about the essential role that reliable documentary evidence plays in accountability, identity and memory.
+Published in 2019, this immensely consequential book addresses her core message about the essential role that reliable documentary evidence plays in accountability, identity and memory.
 I feel certain that the book is destined to become a classic text for the records and archives profession.
 Toward the end of the book, Laura notes:

 Laura, at this stage, we would normally give you the Emmett Leahy Award plaque, but in these virtual times, we will be sending it to you by post.